robolab-io/KeyTau/README.md

 # KeyTau
-FOS "Integrated Typing Environment" built in Tauri, Leptos, and a pinch of Solid
+FOS "Integrated Typing Environment" built with Tauri, Leptos, and a pinch of Solid

 <br/>

 ## Getting Started

-> This is a [meta-repo](https://github.com/mateodelnorte/meta), you can treat it as a monorepo as long as you prefix your git commands with `meta`. if you are just making changes to 1 sub-repo, you can just use plain git.
+> This is a [meta-repo](https://github.com/mateodelnorte/meta), you can treat it as a monorepo as long as you prefix your git commands with `meta`.
+If you are just making changes to 1 sub-repo, you can just use plain git.

 ### Install
 ```